-Only employees who do not have adequate access to PPO providers will have the Out-of-Area Coverage as an option.
-The PPO-Deductible and the Minimum Coverage Options provide different levels of benefits based on whether or not you use a network or out-of-network provider.
+Only employees who do not have adequate access to PPO providers will have the Out-of-Area Option.
+All other Medical Options provide different levels of benefits based on whether or not you use a network or out-of-network provider.

-Under the Out-of-Area Coverage, Minimum Coverage and PPO-Deductible Options, you are required to satisfy an annual deductible before the plan begins paying a percentage of the eligible, medically necessary expenses.
-The Out-of-Area Coverage, Minimum Coverage and PPO-Deductible Options allow you to use any qualified licensed physician.
-When you use a network provider under the Out-of-Area Coverage Option, you save and the company saves.
-See "Special Provisions," below for information regarding physicians, hospitals, and other medic al service providers that have agreed to charge discounted fees for medical services.
+Under the PPO 1500, PPO 2500, and Out-of-Area Options, you are required to satisfy an annual deductible before the plan begins paying a percentage of the eligible, medically necessary expenses (with the exception of preventive care).
+All of the Medical Options allow you to use any qualified licensed physician.
+When you use a network provider, you are not responsible for the difference between the billed fee and the network rate.
+See "Special Provisions," below for information regarding physicians, hospitals, and other medical service providers that have agreed to charge discounted fees for medical services.

 In a few rare cases, a U.S. employee may live outside all of the network areas and not have ready access to any of the provider networks.
-If you reside in a ZIP code which is outside of the preferred network providers' service areas, you will have at least one Out-of-Area Option available.
+If you reside in a ZIP code which is outside of the preferred network providers' service areas, you will have the Out-of-Area Option available.
 You will not incur any penalty or reduction in benefits if you use a provider outside the preferred administrator's network, as long as your ZIP code is considered "out-of-area."
+However, when using out-of-network providers, you will be responsible for the difference between the providers' billed fees and the usual and prevailing fee limit.
+When possible, consider using an in-network provider so that you will not be responsible for the difference between the billed fee and the network contract rate.
+This should reduce your out-of-pocket costs.

-After meeting the annual deductible under the Out-of-Area Coverage and in-network under the PPO-Deductible and Minimum Coverage Options, the plan pays 80% of most eligible expenses for most medically necessary services.
+After meeting the annual deductible under the Out-of-Area Option and the in-network deductible under the PPO 750, PPO 1500 and PPO 2500 Options, the plan pays 80% of most eligible expenses for most medically necessary services.
 Your coinsurance is 20%.
-When using a non-network provider under the PPO-Deductible and Minimum Coverage Options, the plan pays 60% of most eligible expenses for most medically necessary services and your coinsurance is 40%.
+When using a non-network provider under the PPO 750, PPO 1500 and PPO 2500 Options, once you meet the out-of-network deductible, the plan pays 60% of most eligible expenses for most medically necessary services and your coinsurance is 40%.
+However, any time you use an out-of-network provider, you will be responsible for the difference between billed charges and usual and prevailing fee limits.
+The amount you pay in excess of usual and prevailing will not apply to your out-of-pocket maximum.
 After you meet the annual out-of-pocket maximum, eligible medical services are covered at 100% for the remainder of the year.

-Under the PPO Deductible and Minimum Coverage Options, you may decide whether to use in-network or out-of-network providers each and every time you need care.
+Under the Medical Options, you may decide whether to use in-network or out-of-network providers each and every time you need care.
 You also have the option of seeing any specialist physician without a referral.
 However, when you use network providers, you receive a higher level of benefit, called in-network benefits.
 If you need the care of a specialist and the network in your area does not offer providers in that specialty, you should contact your network and/or claims administrator for approval to visit an out-of-network specialist.
 Provided you have obtained approval from your network and/or claims administrator, your out-of-network care will be covered at the network benefit level.
 If an approval is not obtained prior to the visit to the specialist, the visit will be covered out-of-network.

-For a detailed explanation of the eligible expenses and exclusions under the Out-of-Area Coverage, Minimum Coverage and PPO-Deductible Options, see "Covered Expenses" on page 78 and "Excluded Expenses" on page 90.
+For a detailed explanation of the eligible expenses and exclusions under the Medical Options, see "Covered Expenses" and "Excluded Expenses."